mdbootstrap/mdb-ui-kit/docs/material-design/forms.md

 The `.mdb-form-group` class is usually added to the `.form-group` element.
 Whereas the `.form-group` adds structure to forms by providing `margin-bottom` around a label and control pairing, the only purpose of the  `.mdb-form-group` is to demarcate Material Design behaviors.
-Decorations and size variations are intended to be specified on this element e.g. `.label-floating`.
+Decorations and size variations are intended to be specified on this element e.g. `.mdb-label-floating`.
 Focus/hover styling for the label/input is determined based on the `.mdb-form-group`.

 The `.mdb-form-group` is added automatically by javascript through basic discovery of the outer demarcation of the component defined by the Bootstrap standard markup.
 If your code is templated, you may want to add `.mdb-form-group` to the markup directly to prevent any rendering churn from the javascript determining